27 Trendy Temple Fade Hairstyles for Men

 that is curly to coily can puff out more when tied in a ponytail and can also be coiled into the aforementioned dreadlocks and twists, which can be secured into an updo.

 The key difference between a “temple fade” and a “taper fade” is the way the hairline is blended between the hair and skin.

 The temple fade haircut focuses on blending the hairline at the temples so that there is a gradient where the hair seems to disappear or “fade” into the skin as it gets shorter.
-It is recommended for those interested in experimenting with fades, but not looking to commit to it all around their head.
+It is recommended for those interested in experimenting with the fade hairstyle, but not looking to commit to it all around their head.

-The taper fade haircut is best for those that prefer a more traditional haircut, but also want to look of the times.
+The taper fade haircut is best for those who prefer a more traditional haircut but also want the look of the times.
 Even though it is not one of the top-of-mind types of fades, the classic taper fade haircut is a more timeless option.